RHS Financial LLC Sells 104 Shares of Apple Inc. (NASDAQ:AAPL)

 The business also recently disclosed a quarterly dividend, which was paid on Thursday, November 11th.
 Stockholders of record on Monday, November 8th were paid a dividend of $0.22 per share.
 This represents a $0.88 dividend on an annualized basis and a dividend yield of 0.56%.
 The ex-dividend date of this dividend was Friday, November 5th.
 Apple’s dividend payout ratio (DPR) is presently 15.66%.

 AAPL has been the subject of several research reports.
-Oppenheimer increased their price objective on Apple from $165.00 to $170.00 and gave the company an “outperform” rating in a report on Friday, October 29th.
-Robert W. Baird reaffirmed a “buy” rating and issued a $169.00 price target on shares of Apple in a report on Friday, October 29th.
-Barclays raised their price target on Apple from $142.00 to $145.00 and gave the stock an “equal weight” rating in a report on Friday, October 29th.
+Bank of America set a $160.00 price objective on Apple and gave the company a “neutral” rating in a report on Wednesday, October 13th.
 Morgan Stanley cut their price target on Apple from $168.00 to $166.00 and set an “overweight” rating for the company in a report on Wednesday, October 27th.
-Finally, Wedbush reaffirmed a “buy” rating and issued a $185.00 price target on shares of Apple in a report on Friday, September 3rd.
+Tigress Financial raised their price target on Apple from $182.00 to $198.00 and gave the stock a “strong-buy” rating in a report on Wednesday, September 22nd.
+Zacks Investment Research lowered Apple from a “buy” rating to a “hold” rating and set a $171.00 price target for the company. in a report on Monday, November 1st.
+Finally, UBS Group set a $175.00 price target on Apple in a report on Wednesday.
 One analyst has rated the stock with a sell rating, seven have issued a hold rating, twenty-two have given a buy rating and one has assigned a strong buy rating to the company.
 According to MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus price target of $165.56.

 In related news, COO Jeffrey E. Williams sold 165,829 shares of the firm’s stock in a transaction on Monday, October 4th.
 The stock was sold at an average price of $138.83, for a total value of $23,022,040.07.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
 Also, SVP Deirdre O’brien sold 89,437 shares of the firm’s stock in a transaction on Monday, October 4th.
 The stock was sold at an average price of $138.83, for a total value of $12,416,538.71.
 The disclosure for this sale can be found here.
 In the last three months, insiders have sold 473,347 shares of company stock valued at $67,822,283.
 Insiders own 0.06% of the company’s stock.